chtoucas/Narvalo.NET/docs/Overview.md

 - for samples, `samples\StyleCop.Settings` which link back to `etc\Empty.SourceAnalysis`.
 - Narvalo.Brouillons links back to `etc\Empty.SourceAnalysis`.

-This settings mirror what is done in the shared props.
+This settings mirror what is done in the shared (MSBuild) property file.

 There are three ways to run StyleCop:
-- Inside VS from the menu.
+- Inside VS from the menu, using the inherited settings from `StyleCop.Settings`.
-- On Release builds (we configured the projects to do it so).
+- Inside VS, for Release builds, using the settings defined in the shared property file.
-- From CI builds whe `SourceAnalysisEnabled` is `true`.
+- From CI builds when `SourceAnalysisEnabled` is `true`, using the settings defined in the shared property file.

 Remarks:
-- When StyleCop is called explicitely from the menu, we only use the inherited settings from `StyleCop.Settings`.
+- `etc\Loosy.SourceAnalysis` includes all rules except the documentation ones.
-- On Release builds, we automatically run StyleCop.
-This time we use the settings defined in the shared property file.
+- `etc\Empty.SourceAnalysis` disables all rules.
-- When a project is completed, we include the documentation rules.
+- `etc\Strict.SourceAnalysis` enables all rules.
-  To achieve this we modify the project properties with
+- When documentation is completed, override the project properties as follows:
 ```xml
 <PropertyGroup>
     <SourceAnalysisOverrideSettingsFile>$(RepositorySettingsDir)Strict.SourceAnalysis</SourceAnalysisOverrideSettingsFile>
 </PropertyGroup>
 ```
-  but we do not override the settings file `Settings.StyleCop` which implies that it does not affect StyleCop when called from the menu but only applies when StyleCop is called on Release builds or by CI scripts.
+  but we do not override the settings file `Settings.StyleCop` which implies that it does not affect StyleCop when called from the menu.

 ### Code Contracts